martinvivek/moodle-davidson/availability/condition/password/README.md

 Moodle release support
 ----------------------

-Due to limited ressources, availability_password is only maintained for the most recent major release of Moodle.
+Due to limited resources, availability_password is only maintained for the most recent major release of Moodle.
 However, previous versions of this plugin which work in legacy major releases of Moodle are still available as-is without any further updates in the Moodle Plugins repository.

 There may be several weeks after a new major release of Moodle has been published until we can do a compatibility check and fix problems if necessary.
 If you encounter problems with a new major release of Moodle - or can confirm that availability_password still works with a new major relase - please let us know on https://github.com/moodleuulm/moodle-availability_password/issues